🚚 FREE SHIPPING on orders over €50 🚚

 Acute support focuses on calming flare-ups before returning to maintenance.

-Step 7: When to Seek Additional Help
+Step 7: When to seek veterinary guidance

 Ongoing skin care does not replace veterinary assessment.